rupeshshewalkar/LinuxDocs/iptables.md

 Iptable’s NAT table has the following built-in chains.

-PREROUTING chain – Alters packets before routing. i.e Packet translation happens immediately after the packet comes to the system (and before routing).
+**PREROUTING chain**– Alters packets before routing. i.e Packet translation happens immediately after the packet comes to the system (and before routing).
 This helps to translate the destination ip address of the packets to something that matches the routing on the local server.
 This is used for DNAT (destination NAT).

-POSTROUTING chain – Alters packets after routing. i.e Packet translation happens when the packets are leaving the system.
+**POSTROUTING chain** – Alters packets after routing. i.e Packet translation happens when the packets are leaving the system.
 This helps to translate the source ip address of the packets to something that might match the routing on the desintation server.
 This is used for SNAT (source NAT).

-OUTPUT chain – NAT for locally generated packets on the firewall.
+**OUTPUT chain**– NAT for locally generated packets on the firewall.

-3. Mangle table
+### 3. Mangle table

 Iptables’s Mangle table is for specialized packet alteration.
 This alters QOS bits in the TCP header.
 Mangle table has the following built-in chains.

       PREROUTING chain
       OUTPUT chain
       FORWARD chain
       INPUT chain
       POSTROUTING chain

-4. Raw table
+###4.
+Raw table

 Iptable’s Raw table is for configuration excemptions.
 Raw table has the following built-in chains.

       PREROUTING chain
       OUTPUT chain

-Syntax Ipatable command
+## Syntax iptable command

-iptable -t <table_name> <action>  <packet pattern> -j <what to do>
+### iptable -t <table_name> <action>  <packet pattern> -j <what to do>

+**<table_name> :**

-<table_name> : filter(default), nat, mangle and raw
+            filter(default), nat, mangle and raw

+**<action> :**

-<action> : 1)-A (--append) is append into one of the chains
+          1)-A (--append) is append into one of the chains

            		INPUT:Incoming to firewall.
 For packets coming to the local server.

 		   		OUTPUT:Outgoing from firewall.
 For packets generated locally and going out of the local server.

            		FORWARD:packet for another NIC on the local server.
 For packets routed through the local server.

 		   2) -D (--delete) is delete a rule from a chain. specify the rule by the number or the packet pattern